dharmil07/dharmil07.github.io/README.md

 Coming soon

 ## ⚠️ Disclaimer
-This video and tool are for educational and demonstration purposes only.
+All the tools are for educational and demonstration purposes only.
 They do not constitute financial, investment, or trading advice.
 I am not a SEBI-registered research analyst or financial advisor.

 --------------------------------------------------
 © 2026 Dharmil Sanghavi.
 All rights reserved.